lacanoid/pgddl/README.md

 - **No shell access** or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL instead!
 - It is entrely made out of **plain SQL functions** so you don't have to install any extra languages, not even PL/PgSQL!
 It runs on plain vanilla Postgres.
+Of course you can borrow parts of it.

 Some disadvantages:

 - Not all Postgres objects and all options are supported yet.
 Postgres is huge.
   This package provides support for basic user-level objects such as types, classes and functions.
   Currently most objects are at least somewhat supported but not all options are.
-  The intention is for version 1.0 is to support all objects objects and options.
+  The intention is for version 1.0 is to support all objects and options.
   See [ROADMAP](ROADMAP.md) for some of what is still missing.
 - It is not very well tested.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!